aupasana/aupasana.github.io/_posts/2016-01-31-under-construction.md

 ---

 aupasana.com (and it's associated blogs) are moving to github pages.

-Most of the previous content will be migrated to the new site over the next few weeks.
+Most of the previous content will be migrated to the new site over the next few weeks. <!--more-->
 The old site will be accessible [here](http://old.aupasana.com) for the forseeable future.